csenayeem025/google-workspace-sdk/README.md

 >
 > Please use at your own risk and create issues for any bugs that you encounter.
 >
-> We do not maintain a roadmap of community feature requests, however we invite you to contribute and we will gladly review your merge requests.

 ## Dependencies